Long range order in atomistic models for solids: Proof of Theorem

-Note that the fact that $C_0$ is finite crucially depends on the fact that we are in three (or, better, in more than two) dimensions: in two dimensions its analogue would be logarithmically divergent.
-Using \eqref{inv.} and the bound \eqref{c0} on $\hat A_0(k)$,
+Note that the fact that $C_0$ is finite crucially depends on the fact that we are in three (or, better, in more than two) dimensions: in two dimensions its analogue would be logarithmically divergent. {This concludes the proof of the first of \eqref{sw.me}.
+The proof of the second of \eqref{sw.me} is analogous: a repetition of the previous computation implies that $\mathbb E_{\beta,\Lambda}^{sw} (\cos\langle \tilde h,\dd u'\rangle)=\exp\{-\frac1{2\beta}(\tilde g,A^{-1}\tilde g)\}$, with}

-for a suitable constant $c_1>0$ and $|x-y|$ sufficiently large, see Appendix \ref{app.c0} for details.
-Note that the condition that we are in more than two dimensions is crucial also for the validity of \eqref{logb}.
-This provides the desired asymptotics for $\langle g,A^{-1}g\rangle$ and concludes the proof of \eqref{sw.me}.